 RIAS names six new Honorary Fellows

-Six new people have been honoured by the Royal Incorporation of Architects in Scotland (RIAS) in recognition of their significant contribution to Scotland’s cultural, academic, business or political life.
+The Royal Incorporation of Architects in Scotland (RIAS) has announced the names of six new Honorary Fellows in recognition of their significant contribution to Scotland’s cultural, academic, business or political life.

 Many within the 2023 cohort of RIAS Honorary Fellows have been recognised for their work to harness architecture and the built environment for the public good, and to develop a fuller public understanding and appreciation of the built environment in Scotland.